ryanroundhouse/altea-book/SCHEDULING_GUIDE.md

 1. Edit `classes.yaml`
 2. Run `python scheduler.py --install` (it will update existing jobs)

-### Booking for your wife
+### Booking for different users

-Set `for_wife: true` in the class configuration.
-If configured, emails will be sent to both you and your wife.
+Set the `user` field to the appropriate user name from `users.yaml`.
+Each user gets their own email notifications.

 ## Advanced: Understanding the Date Calculation